 - Bispecific antibodies

 Roswell Park aims to give multiple myeloma patients longer and better lives by finding ways to decrease the side effects of treatment and eliminate the symptoms of the disease.
-Our researchers develop strategies to combat the disease using vaccines developed in our Center for Immunotherapy.
+Our researchers develop strategies to combat the disease using vaccines developed in our Division of Translational Immuno-Oncology.
 They work to identify genes and proteins in myeloma cells, which could help them produce new therapies and possibly a cure.

 We offer all patients the most advanced diagnostic tools, the most promising treatments and a full menu of support services, all in one location.
 Please contact 1-800-ROSWELL (1-800-767-9355) for more information.